 New campaign to support Aussie growers

 Feeling blue?
 Eat more greens.
 You won’t just be doing yourself a favour, you’ll be helping our growers.
 Aussie food producers have faced some tough challenges in recent months, including drought, floods and bushfires.
-Then along comes COVID-19, which has affected Australian growers with changes to the export market and food service closures, as well as changing what foods people are buying and eating.
+Then along comes COVID, which has affected Australian growers with changes to the export market and foodservice closures.
+It’s also changed what foods people are buying and eating.

-According to the Australian Bureau of Statistics, only 5.4% of our adult population is eating enough fruit and veg, which is not good news for our health.
-Good Mood Food aims to educate people on how Aussie produce can promote overall health and wellbeing, and it’s hoped that by doing so, the campaign will encourage Australians to buy more fresh produce – Hort Innovation data has found that growth in fresh produce sales have been widely outpaced by frozen and canned products, which are more likely to be imported.
+According to the Australian Bureau of Statistics, only 5.4 percent of our adult population is eating enough fruit and veg, which is not good news for our health.
+Good Mood Food aims to educate people on how Aussie produce can promote overall health and wellbeing.
+It’s hoped that by doing so, the campaign will encourage Australians to buy more fresh produce.
+Hort Innovation data has found that growth in fresh produce sales have been widely outpaced by frozen and canned products, which are more likely to be imported.

-Hort Innovation CEO Matt Brand says that the campaign grew out of the need to support growers across Australia and to stimulate consumer demand for fruit, vegetables and nuts as we go through and beyond the COVID-19 storm.
+Hort Innovation CEO Matt Brand says that the campaign grew out of the need to support growers across Australia.
+But also to stimulate consumer demand for fruit, vegies and nuts as we go through and beyond the COVID storm.

-The campaign is designed to evolve and grow, and can be extended to focus on seasonality or times where Australians will be looking for increased health and wellbeing or eating options.
+The campaign is designed to evolve and grow.
+It can be extended to focus on seasonality or times where Australians will be looking for increased health and wellbeing or eating options.
 With a new TV commercial supported by other advertising, social media and a range of partnerships, it’s hoped the campaign message will reach almost all Australians.

 “We want to support growers with what they’re facing now, and with whatever happens next,” Brand says.
 “This campaign provides the flexible platform to do that.”